jorge2412/DataLake2/Data/Azure SQL Database/Session 2 - Hands On (Draft)/Azure SQL Database HOL.md

 	>NOTE These methods will be used to access order data from your data layer via the Entity Framework OrdersModel created earlier in this exercise.

-1. Location the **CreateConnectionString** method at the top of the class and replace **“database_server_name”** with the name of your Azure SQL database server created in Exercise 1, Step 10.
+1. Location the **CreateConnectionString** method at the top of the class and replace **“database_server_name”** with the name of your Azure SQL Database server created in Exercise 1, Step 10.

     ![Replacing the database name](Images/vs-replace-database-name.png)